-Now I don't know about you, but I often wonder if people actually think about and pay attention to what they are singing when they sing these songs?
-And if they really understand what the words are about?
+Now I don't know about you, but I often wonder if people actually pay attention to the lyrics of these Christmas songs.
+If they actually think about what they are singing when they sing these songs?
+And if they do....
+Do they really understand what the words are about?